containers/podman-desktop/website/docs/troubleshooting.md

 #### Issue

-When you launch Podman Desktop from the command line in Windows the terminal session attaches to it.
+When you start Podman Desktop from the command line in Windows the terminal session attaches to it.
 You cannot quit the terminal because it will kill Podman Desktop as well.

 #### Solution